 There are a few reasons to upgrade your armored vehicles to Vet:

-1 – Higher Moral is always great.
+1 – Higher Morale is always great.
 Especially when you need to activate a 200+pt model.

 2 – Veteran Tanks (and all Veteran fully enclosed armored vehicles) only take Pins from weapons that can actually cause damage.
 For example, a Light AT Gun firing at Long Range (Pen +3) cannot deal damage to a Heavy Tank (Armor 10).
-For that reason, if a Heavy Tank takes a hit from that weapon, it will not take a Pin.
+For that reason, if a Heavy Tank takes a frontal hit from that weapon at long range, it will not take a Pin.

 3 – Theme.
 If you are rocking an all Vet force, well, c’mon.